Mike Eman

-Michiel Godfried "Mike" Eman (born September 1, 1961) is an Aruban politician who served as the 3rd Prime Minister of Aruba from 2009 to 2017.
-His political career began in 2001, but Eman has been involved in politics in one way or another since his childhood.
+Michiel Godfried "Mike" Eman (born 1 September 1961) is an Aruban politician currently serving as the 5th Prime Minister of Aruba.
+He previously served as the 3rd Prime Minister from 2009 to 2017 His political career began in 2001, but Eman has been involved in politics in one way or another since his childhood.
 His grandfather, father and brother were all prominent politicians in their lifetimes, with Henny Eman having preceded him in office (twice) as Prime Minister, including as the first to hold the office after Aruba's status aparte in 1986.

-Eman is a graduate of the University of the Netherlands Antilles (UNA) earning his law degree in 1992 with a thesis entitled "The Position of the Institution of the Public Prosecutor vis à vis the Minister of Justice in a Small Scale Community."
-In 1996 he earned a degree in Civil Notary Law from the same university.
+Eman is a graduate of the University of the Netherlands Antilles (UNA, now known as the University of Curaçao) earning his law degree in 1992 with the thesis The Position of the Institution of the Public Prosecutor vis à vis the Minister of Justice in a Small Scale Community.
+In 1996 he earned a degree in vivil notary law from the same university.

 From 1992 to 2001, Eman worked as a deputy civil law notary and co-founded several private commercial ventures and foundations for political studies.